Biochar: A Game-Changer for Sustainable Cocoa Farming in Ghana?

 In partnership with Tachibana International Ghana Company, a cocoa and ingredients trading company and the organization Planboo, Asaase Pa is converting waste from the processing of cocoa pods into biochar, which balances soil PH, increases porosity leading to better aeration and water retention, increases nutrient retention, contributes to carbon sequestration, and improves crop yields.

-“I took 300 bags of biochar from Asaase Pa and applied [them] on my 8-acre cocoa farm.
+“I took 300 bags of biochar from Asaase Pa and applied [them] on my 4-hectare cocoa farm.
 I noticed a remarkable improvement in soil quality and crop resilience.
 Even during the dry periods this year, there was still moisture in the soil, which kept my trees fresh and healthy”

 Francis Maxwell Oppong, a cocoa farmer in Nkonya in the Western region of Ghana.